Seven sin bins! Wild history made in NRL finals madness

 Two tries from the prolific Alex Johnston saw him become the first player in NRL history to score 30 tries in multiple seasons, and former Rooster Latrell Mitchell also added 14 points to dump their higher-seeded rivals out of the playoffs.

+"I thought they handled the game really well, I thought we descended the game, both teams," said Robinson.

+"It was chaotic, it sort of descended into a non-rugby league game in the end.
+It got to the point where it was so stop-start, but the footy moments were won by Souths."

-The Rabbitohs will play the Cronulla Sharks in the next round of the playoffs, while the Canberra Raiders take on the Parramatta Eels.
+The Rabbitohs will play the Cronulla Sharks in the next round of the playoffs, while the Raiders will play the Parramatta Eels, with Raiders head coach Ricky Stuart still playing the underdog card despite his side's stunning victory over the Melbourne Storm to open the playoffs.

+The Raiders became just the fourth team in the NRL era to win a playoff game as the eighth-placed qualifier, knocking out the Storm 28-20 in Melbourne on Saturday.

+The result sets up a juicy clash against the Eels this weekend, and while the Raiders are still set to be slight outsiders, Stuart is already playing mind games, claiming nobody expects a Canberra victory despite the Raiders having won five straight games and eight of their last nine.

 - with news.com.au